pauljriley/archer/README.md

 * Travis CI knows how to run the tests, build the coverage report, and publish build artifacts.
 * Travis CI builds against all relevant versions of PHP.
+* Travis CI builds are much less likely to fail because of GitHub API throttling.
 * Test and build artifacts are ignored by Git.
 * Archived versions of projects do not include development artifacts like the test suite.